Atlinx/AP-Calculus-BC/pages/Polar Equations.md

 1. Integrate of each of the sectors separately to get the different sectors' areas, and sum up all these areas to get the total area.

 $$\Large A = \int_{-\frac{\pi}{2}}^\frac{\pi}{2} \frac{1}{2} r_1(\theta)^2 d\theta + \int_\frac{\pi}{2}^\frac{3\pi}{2} \frac{1}{2} r_2(\theta)^2 d\theta$$

+## Petals

+If you need to find the area of a petal in a flower polar equation, find an integral that can complete the petal without any breaks.
+For odd petal flowers, you may have to start from a negative angle and integrate to a positive angle to capture the first petal.